lixinW/ship-hats-docs/subscription.md

 ### Billing

 **Billing starts** from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.
-For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 April 2023. **We charge on a monthly basis, however, overall invoicing will be quarterly.**
+For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 July 2023. **We charge on a monthly basis, however, overall invoicing will be quarterly.**

-?> **Note:** The new pricing is applicable from April, 2023.
+?> **Note:** The new pricing is applicable from July, 2023.

 If you are a **1.0 customer who is migrating to 2.0**, you will continue to pay 1.0 pricing until you have migrated completely.
-You will start paying the 2.0 pricing from April onwards.
-For example, if you complete migrating to 2.0 in January, there will be no charge for until April 2023.
+You will start paying the 2.0 pricing from July onwards.
+For example, if you complete migrating to 2.0 in January, there will be no charge for until July 2023.

-If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from April onwards.
+If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from July onwards.

 ### Final pricing

-We will announce final pricing in March 2023.
-The final pricing will be applicable from April, 2023 onwards.
+We will announce final pricing in June 2023.
+The final pricing will be applicable from July, 2023 onwards.

 ### Charges until final pricing

 Billing starts from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.
-For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 April 2023.
+For example, if account was provisioned on 5 or 25 March 2023, billing starts from 1 July 2023.
 We charge on a monthly basis, however, overall invoicing will be quarterly.

-**The new pricing is applicable from April, 2023 onwards.**
+**The new pricing is applicable from July, 2023 onwards.**

 If you are a **1.0 customer who is migrating to 2.0**, you will continue to pay 1.0 pricing until you have migrated completely.
-You will start paying the 2.0 pricing from April onwards.
-For example, if you complete migrating to 2.0 in January, there will be no charge until April 2023.
+You will start paying the 2.0 pricing from July onwards.
+For example, if you complete migrating to 2.0 in January, there will be no charge until July 2023.

-If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from April onwards.
+If you are a **new customer** and coming onboard to 2.0 directly, you will start paying the 2.0 pricing from July onwards.

 ### Pricing while migrating from 1.0 to 2.0.

 If you are a **1.0 customer who is migrating to 2.0**, you will continue to pay 1.0 pricing until you have migrated completely.
-You will start paying the 2.0 pricing from April onwards.
-For example, if you complete migrating to 2.0 in January, there will be no charge until April 2023.
+You will start paying the 2.0 pricing from July onwards.
+For example, if you complete migrating to 2.0 in January, there will be no charge until July 2023.

 ## FAQs